juan88ac/foundation_s/README.md

 It´s created to make theme developers life easier, mixing different frameworks which simplify the launch of a new project.
 All this frameworks handle Custom post Types creation, Metaboxes, Responsive design, Theme options features.

 - Custom Header image enable.
 Check inc/custom-header.php for _s to see how it work.
-THe code is inserted in header.php
+The code is inserted in header.php
-- Rightbar.php and Leftbar Page template.
+- Custom Logo inserted into image in < header h1 a >.
+If there is not image will show the site name.
 - Footer Menu.
+As Submenu using foundation sub-nav styles.
-- Footer Multi Sidebars.
-Copy from twentytwelve sistem.
+- Footer Multi Sidebars, change to have one, two o three columns.
+Copy from twentytwelve system.
 - Widgets use foundation panel styles.
-- Thumbnail enable for Pages & Posts, inserted inside partials/content-page.php, content-single.php & content.php.
-Image sizes sett it in functions.php
+- Thumbnail enable for Pages, Posts & Slider, inserted inside partials/content-page.php, content-single.php & content.php.
+Image sizes set it in functions.php
-- Slider Custom Post Type create Orbit slider, check partials/content-slider.php for orbit template. home.php show the slider.
+- Slider Custom Post Type create Orbit slider, check partials/content-slider.php. check also templates/template-slider.php
 - footer.php have Copyright, Year, Credits and Developer info.
-And WP tiny logo :)
+And WP font icon logo :)
-- hacks.php file with some WP core hacks, like remove useless widgets, wp logo from admin bar, logo from login and more.
+- hacks.php file with some WP core hacks, like remove useless widgets, remove wp logo from admin bar, logo from login and more.
 - Clearing markup for native gallery shortcode [gallery].
 The markup is inside inc/new-gallery-markup.php.
-NOT FINISHED: the thumbnail size is not working :(
+NOT FINISHED: the thumbnail size not working :(
 - Support for foundation sub-nav in footer-menu in footer.php using new markup with custom walker. check inc/custom-menu-walker.php.
 NOT FINISHED: it doesn´t use current-menu-item to be replace it with active class.
 - JSs hacks for WP_Nav_Menu_Widget to use foundation side-nav classes. check js/app.js
 - Comments submit button use foundation small button round styles. check is/app.js
 - Use of FontIcons by http://icomoon.io/app.
 Styles in scss/icon-fonts.scss, how to use in fonts/index.html
 - Social fields for author profile.
 Facebook, Google Plus, Twitter & Linkedin.
 - Author Bio template under post inside partials/content-bio.php.
 Use font icons for social networks links.
+- Footer link for legal pages, selected on theme options panel. check: options.php and query in footer.php
+- Custom Comments & Comment Form.
+ALERT: it works but debuggin get me "NOTICE: it works but give me an "Undefined variable: aria_req ... post_id" looking for a solution :P

+Page Templates:
+- Right Sidebar
+- Left Sidebar
+- Slider
+- Contact
+SOON!
+- Portfolio
+- Custom Home Page
+- Gallery

 foundation settings